 Fat-burning foods.
 Muscle-building foods.
 Superfoods.
 Sugar is bad.
 Saturated fat is bad.
 No wait, saturated fat is good again.
 The role of diet in health is complicated.
 Not only is it complex, but one vital system of the body is often overlooked.
 The brain.
+Dr Helen Macpherson, NHMRC-ARC Dementia Research Postdoctoral Fellow at the Institute for Physical Activity and Nutrition (IPAN) in the School of Exercise and Nutrition Sciences (SENS), shares her views on healthy eating and a healthy brain.

 We can’t directly see the impact of our diet on the brain; there is no brain equivalent of the “thigh gap” or six pack abs.
-Nevertheless, our dietary choices can influence our mental health i.e. how we feel, but also our cognitive health i.e. how we think and make decisions.
+Nevertheless, our dietary choices can influence our mental health i.e. how we feel, but also our cognitive health, such as how we think and make decisions.
 A quick Internet search brings up lists of “brain-boosting” foods, but the brain requires a range of nutrients for optimum function, therefore it is the cumulative effect of our entire diet, rather than individual foods, that is key to maintaining brain health.

 The optimum dietary pattern